emagood/SocketSyncLinker/README.md

 luego los demas jugadores de host y se conectan sin un servidor fijo los jugadores pueden ser host y clientes de otro jugador

+## It will be ported to a server and DB management project, it will be a test and verification project as well